vn649271/staking-1/README.md

 ## Security Audit

-EasyStaking was audited by Quantstamp.
-You can find the audit report [here](https://github.com/xdaichain/easy-staking-contracts/blob/master/audit/Quantstamp/xDai%20EasyStaking%20-%20Final%20Report.pdf).
+StakingDemo was audited by Quantstamp.
+You can find the audit report [here](https://github.com/xdaichain/easy-staking-contracts/blob/master/audit/Quantstamp/xDai%20StakingDemo%20-%20Final%20Report.pdf).

 ## How to run
 ### Setup